wei/pull/README.md

 ### Prerequisites

 - Upstream must be in the same fork network.
-- :warning: _Make a backup if you've made changes._
+- ⚠️ _Make a backup if you've made changes._

 ## Getting Started